AutoCAD Setup and Tutorial

 MODEL SPACE – The infinite world where you create your drawing, and

 PAPER SPACE – What the printed paper is going to look like.
-It’s where you insert your titleblock and do ALL your dimensions and text
+It’s where you insert your titleblock and do ALL your DIMENSIONS and TEXT

 We’re going to create the PAPER SPACE:

-RIGHT-CLICK on the Layout1 Tab down at the bottom, and rename it “TUTORIAL“, then click on it to go there.
+RIGHT-CLICK on the Layout1 Tab down at the bottom, and rename it “TUTORIAL“, then CLICK ON IT to go there.
 This is a whole new world.

 RIGHT-CLICK on the Tutorial Tab again, and go to PAGE SETUP MANAGER and click MODIFY